-Hormones have a huge influence on our health and wellbeing, but you don’t have to become a slave to them.
+Hormones have a huge influence on our health and wellbeing, but there are ways you can manage them, naturally.

 Hormones are chemical messengers that help regulate different processes in the body.
 From feeling hungry to when it’s time to sleep, we need hormones to keep our bodies on track.